Taliban investigating death threats against United Nations' Afghan female staff, report says

 In its latest update on the human rights situation in Afghanistan, the U.N. mission to the country said that dozens of female national staff were subjected to explicit death threats in May.

+The threats come against a backdrop of severe restrictions placed on women since the Taliban seized power in Afghanistan in 2021.

-The threats came from unidentified individuals related to their work with the U.N.
-Assistance Mission in Afghanistan, or UNAMA, other agencies, funds, and programs, “requiring the U.N. to implement interim measures to protect their safety," according to the report.
+The U.N. report said the threats came from unidentified individuals related to their work with the U.N.
+Assistance Mission in Afghanistan, or UNAMA, other agencies, funds, and programs, “requiring the U.N. to implement interim measures to protect their safety."

 It said that the Taliban told the U.N. mission that their personnel were not responsible for the threats.
-An Interior Ministry investigation is underway, the report said.
+An Interior Ministry investigation is underway, the report added.

-Afghan authorities, including the Interior Ministry, didn't immediately respond to requests for comment on the report or the investigation.
+The Interior Ministry spokesman, Abdul Mateen Qani, said no such threats had been made.

+"This is completely incorrect,” Qani said.
+“The ministry has an independent department for this, and we have a strategic plan for protection and security so there is no threat to them in any area, nor can anyone threaten them, nor is there any threat to them."

 Humanitarian agencies say the Taliban have hampered or interfered with their operations, allegations denied by authorities.